klane/databall/docs/_pages/data-wrangling.md

 ---
-layout: default
+layout: page
 title: Data Wrangling
 permalink: /data/wrangling/
 ---

-# Collecting the Data
+## Collecting the Data

 The NBA provides a wealth of basic and advanced stats on their website [stats.nba.com](http://stats.nba.com).
 The site exposes a wide variety of information in JSON format through various endpoints and parameters that take the form: